How Does Image Metadata Affect SEO?

 What is Image Metadata?

-Image metadata is invisible data attached to an image file that provides information about the image.
 This data can include the image creation date, location, instructions for use, keywords, copyright information, or anything else that may pertain to the file.
 It is stored as code, the most common of which is called EXIF data, and is often created by the camera itself when a photo is created.

-The metadata we will discuss in this post is attached to the file itself, but metadata can also be external to the file in a digital asset management system in the same way a customer management system stores information about clients.
+The metadata we will discuss in this post is attached to the file itself, but metadata can also be external to the file in a digital asset management system, in the same way a customer management system stores information about clients.

 How to View Metadata